wyouyou/smartinote/README.md

-**NOTE:** This is a command line tool to store/search/organize/review/... every signle notes you added.
+**NOTE:** This is a command line tool to store/search/organize/review/... every signle note you added any time.
+**Feature:** smart and scientific review algorithm to overcome [The Forgetting Curve](https://en.wikipedia.org/wiki/Forgetting_curve)

 [访问 Repo](https://github.com/JayeWang/dic)